Click on the thumbnail images of the item in the description for a larger picture

 This is right out of the woodwork from my buddy E. Larry garage-saler extraordinaire.
 It's in excellent condition with a great original blued finish.
 The lower fitting is spring loaded and functional.
 The top has great markings.
 You don't need a WWII Jap machine gun to appreciate this very cool item.
 It will look excellent in your display.

 If you ask any WWII Pacific War vet they will all have stories about the knee mortar.
 The Japs were notoriously accurate with these mortars.
 It was said they could put a round right in your back packet.
 Unlike most mortars of the period, the Japs' mortars were rifled, which was definitely more expensive and time consuming to produce, but made them much more accurate.
 The Japanese had a serious shortage of everything, and for them it was more advantageous to make a very accurate mortar, and use less projectiles.
 The US on the other hand used smooth bore mortars in combination with many projectiles to do the job.
-The mortar is in solid original condition, with approximate 60% finish, and an even patina.
+The mortar is in solid original condition, with approximate 70% finish, and an even patina.
 The numbers appear to be all matching.
-The firing mechanism was period deactivated by welding the front of the firing mechanism, so it is all there, but does not snap.
+Everything works, in terms of firing pin and eleavation.
 It has been deactivated to BATF specs rendering it non-useable with a steel bar welded into the bore, and a hole milled into the high pressure area of the bore approx. the size of the bore.
-Overall it displays really well, and neither the hole nor the welding show from the front.
+Overall, it displays really well, and neither the hole nor the welding show from the front.
 This is a great chance to buy a super souvenir of the Pacific War.

 This is the early type mortar with the level sight.
 It is all matched and has good blue mixed with nice patina.
 It has been correctly deactivated with a hole and bar welded into the muzzle.
 The cloth cover over the mechanism is missing, which is typical.
 Overall, it is a good looking honest example, which will display fine.